zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

     }
     ```

     Maybe you have noticed, that we need to fetch the restaurant list when we show `RestaurantList`.
 And here we fetch it again for the Suprise tab.
-Although we can fix this issue using service side cache or client side cache in Env, it is a kind of cost we need to afford in MFE architecture.
+Although we can fix this issue using service-side cache or client-side cache in Env, it is a kind of cost we need to afford in MFE architecture.

 In all of these two scenarios, we think they are the same user experiences, so we use one MFE instead of two ones, but export two public views.